ToniWonKanobi/theoveranalyzed.net/posts/2015/3/9/constrain-embedded-videos-while-preserving-correct-aspect-ratios-in-squarespace.md

 The FitVids.js solution works on all `<iframe>` elements found on `.main-content` So, any post that contains that, such as Storify, will also have the wonderful FitVids effect applied.

 [^1]: At this point, I look at every 'problem' that I fix on the site as a learning opportunity.
 Granted, many of the fixes I implement are not my own, but rather others.
 Still, I take solace in knowing that I didn't need anyone to show me how to fix it.
 I searched for a solution, found it, and implemented it.
 The gratification of tweaking code and having it *finally* work after many failed attempts is very real, and quite awesome.

-	<p style="display:inline">After just a couple months of web design, I can understand how programmers can go on week-long coding adventures without sleep or food.
-It's a surreal experience.</p>
+	After just a couple months of web design, I can understand how programmers can go on week-long coding adventures without sleep or food.
+It's a surreal experience.
 [^2]: On mobile, this width is overruled with some `@media` queries for phone and tablet displays
 [^3]: Truthfully, I am more or less targeting iPhone and iPad with my `@media` queries---because, let's face it---I could care less about other devices.
 Tons of web designers make a good practice of implementing 'fixes' for Internet Explorer's stupidness.
 Again, I could care less, so I don't.
 I am a terrible person.
 [^4]: If I were embedding HTML5 video, this wouldn't be an issue.
 But I don't want to embed HTML5 video for storage and page-loading reasons